Snechavan/PowerBi-Project2/README.md

 *Practical Applications of Aggregate Functions, Sorting, and Limiting Results 📈🔢🔒

 ## Project Details
-In this project, I applied the SQL skills acquired during the workshop to join multiple tables and create a dynamic dashboard using Power B. The dashboard offers interactive visualizations that provide insights into the combined data, demonstrating the practical application of advanced SQL techniques in data analysis and visualizatio
+In this project, I applied the SQL skills acquired during the workshop to join multiple tables and create a dynamic dashboard using Power B. The dashboard offers interactive visualizations that provide insights into the combined data, demonstrating the practical application of advanced SQL techniques in data analysis and visualizatio

 ## Features

-- **Data Integration:* Combines data from 4-5 related tables using complex SQL querie
+- **Data Integration:* Combines data from 4-5 related tables using complex SQL querie
-- **Interactive Dashboard:* Developed using Power BI, featuring filters, slicers, and drill-down capabilitie
+- **Interactive Dashboard:* Developed using Power BI, featuring filters, slicers, and drill-down capabilitie
-- **Visualizations:* Includes bar charts, line graphs, and pie charts to represent key metric
+- **Visualizations:* Includes bar charts, line graphs, and pie charts to represent key metric
-- **User-Friendly Interface:* Designed for intuitive navigation and data exploratio
+- **User-Friendly Interface:* Designed for intuitive navigation and data exploratio

 ## Technologies Used

-- **SQL:* For data extraction and manipulatio
+- **SQL:* For data extraction and manipulatio
-- **Power BI:* For data visualization and dashboard creatio
+- **Power BI:* For data visualization and dashboard creatio

 ## Installation and Usage

 1. **Clone the Repository:**
   ```bash
    git clone https://github.com/yourusername/PowerBi-Project2.git
-   `
+   `

 2. **Set Up the Database:**
     Ensure you have access to the database containing the relevant table